juju/docs/src/en/juju-backups.md

 # Backing up And Restoring Juju

-It is always a good idea to keep backups, and it is possible to backup both the Juju client environment and the Juju state server (bootstrap node) to be able to reconnect to running cloud environments.
-Both the backup and restore procedures for each are detailed below.
+It is always a good idea to keep backups, and it is possible to back up both the Juju client environment and the Juju state server (bootstrap node) to be able to reconnect to running cloud environments.
+Both the backing up and restore procedures for each are detailed below.

 ## The Juju client